The Bankrate promise

 4. Understand introductory rates

 When you think you’ve found a great HELOC rate, find out how long it will last and how it might change over time.
 A HELOC typically comes with an adjustable rate during the initial draw period that fluctuates in sync with the prime rate.
-However, some lenders may offer you a competitive introductory rate.
+However, some lenders may offer you a competitive introductory rate, sometimes called a teaser rate.

 “Some lenders offer very attractive introductory rates for the first six to 12 months only to increase it meaningfully after that period,” says Gupta, of PNC Bank.